b2b vs b2c marketing

 Source: Content Marketing Institute

-Moreover, according to Content Marketing Institute, an overwhelming majority of 71% of B2B marketers reported that content marketing has witnessed increased significance within their organizations over the past year.
+Moreover, according to the Content Marketing Institute, 71% of B2B marketers reported that content marketing has witnessed increased significance within their organizations over the past year.
+So, it’s a piece of cake to realize that B2B Content Marketing will continue to grow.

 importance of b2b content marketing